dnsimple/dnsimple-support/content/articles/reissuing-ssl-certificates.markdown

 If you reissue request has been processed and submitted to the corresponding Certificate Authority it will be in a *Submitted* state.
 Right below the CSR a message is displayed asking you to confirm that you have received your certificate.

-When you receive your reissued certificate, **and only then** go to the status page and click the confirmation button:
+When you receive your reissued certificate via email, **and only then**, go to the status page and click the confirmation button:

 ![reissue confirmation](http://cl.ly/UuHi/private-key-1.jpg)

-At that point you will be taken back to the certificate page and you will be able to get your public and private keys:
+At that point you will be taken back to the certificate page and you will be able to get your new private key:

 ![reissue confirmation](http://cl.ly/UunF/private-key-2.jpg)

+Your previous private key will be permanently removed at this point.